 One thing we really love about the 808 Studio 2 plugin is the sidechain option, which allows you to layer your bass and kick sounds so they are both crisp, clear, and hard-hitting.
 As such a commonality in modern production, having easy access to sidechain functionality can help expedite your production process.
 Beyond that, you can also connect your LFOs and mod Envelopes to controls to take a modular pathway to your final 808 destination.

 Another thing we absolutely love about 808 Studio 2 is the fact that you can load up your own audio samples.
-It is here where the plugin begins to act as the vehicle for the sample which it engulfs, creating pre-made or specified bass patterns using the built-in sequencing technology.
+It is here where this bass plugin begins to act as the vehicle for the sample which it engulfs, creating pre-made or specified bass patterns using the built-in sequencing technology.
+Drop in a kick sample, a bass ample, or something totally far out!
 Again, 808 Studio 2 is great at helping to speed up the overall production process.
 It is easy to get the perfect pattern going for your song in just a matter of minutes.

 While the built-in sequencer and sampling capabilities are what really set this plugin apart from other 808 VSTs on the market, the high-end oscillator controls also give you something to write home about.
 Plus, with 80 presets to choose from, as well as the option to create and save your own presets, finding the right sound from the get-go is as easy as the click of your mouse.

 Pros of 808 Studio 2

 - Can use your own samples for amazing potential

 - Built in sidechain and filters for faster workflow

 - Not a pure 808 emulation